sercankulcu/sercankulcu.github.io/_teoman/2012-04-25-simdiki-akliyla-teoman.md

 The Teoman of 2012 tries something more radical:

 **he removes himself from the career to discover whether there is still a person underneath it.**

----

-### Source Note

-**Original publication:** GQ Türkiye
-**Date:** 25 April 2012
-**Original title:** *Şimdiki Aklıyla Teoman*
-**Interviewer / writer:** Ebru Çapa
-**Photography:** Cem Talu
-**Document type:** Interview / profile
-**Verification:** Primary source
-**Confidence:** High

-The article remains available on GQ Türkiye's official website and is explicitly dated **25 April 2012**.
-GQ introduces it as Ebru Çapa's conversation with Teoman after fifteen years, nine albums and his decision to take an early retirement from music.
-The introduction states that the interview focuses on why he left music, how he spent the approximately nine months afterward and what he might do next.

-GQ also published accompanying material two days later under the title *Teoman 2.0: Çekim arkası*, again describing Teoman as speaking to GQ for the first time about the nine-month period after leaving music.
-This independently strengthens the dating and context of the feature.

-Because the original publisher's article and related contemporary GQ material are still accessible, the provenance is primary-source verified.

-*This page is an archival summary and commentary.
-It does not reproduce the original interview in full.*